How to work with Candor

 We offer extremely high quality production, a detail-oriented approach, and excellence

-in craft and design, often relying on the beauty and preciousness of the handmade.
+in craft and design, often embracing the beauty and uniqueness of the hand-made.

 To reflect the author’s wishes for sales and distribution,